timberkerkvliet/seizento/README.md

 The quick summary is:
 * It stores JSON data conforming to a JSON schema
-* It enables JSON projections by a expression language
+* It enables JSON projections by an expression language

 We show the core functionality by a basic example